 With the CLEARMap application, I filtered by community area and screened on both index* and non-index** (i.e. less violent) crime.
 I also screened on homicide, as that is the headline crime statistic.
 One caveat, the Chicago Police data is only a record on reported crime, which, given accusations of police targeting minorities, has the potential to be slightly skewed compared with other parts of the city if those accusations are valid.
 In addition, this data does not reflect the unreported crimes in the city.
 Also, I’m unable to focus on the “justice” aspect here because, though a crime has been reported, it does not mean that justice has been served.

-Below is the NRDC map and the police data maps.
+Below are the NRDC map and the police data maps.

 Crime Map Sources: Gis.ChicagoPolice.org CLEARMap